alexwest0913/LeadSave/README.md

 # LeadSave
-Chrome extension that allows users to save URLS and important information from visited sites.
+Google Chrome extension that allows users to save URLS and important information from visited sites.